pdpdds/allegro4_dos/README.md

 <img src="./img/5.jpg">

+copy cwsdpmi.exe to folder to execute another sample. you can find it in 1_helloworld folder.

 If you've been to this point,
 I think you understand the concept of this system.
 If you are interested in creating a DOS program, believe it and try it out.